 How to start:

-- Watch the excellent Sky News Ocean Rescue report A Plastic Tide
+- Watch the excellent BBC series War on Plastic and Sky News Ocean Rescue report A Plastic Tide

-- Train yourself to buy unpackaged veg, fruit, bread, cheese and meat
+- Buy unpackaged veg, fruit, bread, cheese and meat in fabric bags

 - Have milk delivered in bottles